alexyan06/Perch/README.md

 ## Data & privacy

-Everything is stored locally in SQLite under your OS's app data directory — nothing about your sessions is sent anywhere except the specific text/image payloads described above, sent directly to OpenAI's API using your own key.
-There's no telemetry, no backend server, and no team/shared features (see `docs/PRD.md` for the full non-goals list).
+Everything is stored locally in SQLite under your OS's app data directory.
+There is no telemetry, backend server, or team/shared feature.

+When `OPENAI_API_KEY` is configured, Perch sends the following directly to OpenAI using your key:

+- The declared task once at session start, to generate optional, short task-aware endings for the nudge message pools.
+- A screenshot of the active window, the declared task, and the user's distraction list only after activity remains ambiguous long enough to reach vision escalation.
+Screenshots are never saved to disk.
+- The photo supplied by the user only when they explicitly generate a custom mascot from it.

+Browser URL/title signals, session history, saved mascot sprites, and session summaries stay local.
+See `docs/PRD.md` for the full non-goals list.